dhhepting/dhhepting.github.io/projects/fractals/index.md

 (from 1991) dealt with linear fractals.
 That got me started and I am still hooked.

-Supervisor for my Master of Science degree was [Przemyslaw Prusinkiewicz](https://en.wikipedia.org/wiki/Przemys%C5%82aw_Prusinkiewicz){:target="blank"}.
+My supervisor for my Master of Science degree was [Przemyslaw Prusinkiewicz](https://en.wikipedia.org/wiki/Przemys%C5%82aw_Prusinkiewicz){:target="blank"}.
 During my studies, Prusinkiewicz took a sabbatical and visited [Benoit Mandelbrot](https://en.wikipedia.org/wiki/Benoit_Mandelbrot){:target="blank"}.
-Upon completion of my studies, the Mandelbrot connection helped F. David Fracchia (who had just completed his Ph.D. with Prusinkiewicz) and me to secure term employment with Mandelbrot's Fractals Project (Fracchia at Yale as a postdoc, me at IBM TJ Watson Research Centre), beginning in the summer of 1991.
+Upon completion of my studies, that Mandelbrot connection helped F. David Fracchia (who had just completed his Ph.D. with Prusinkiewicz) and me to secure term employment with Mandelbrot's Fractals Project (Fracchia at Yale as a postdoc, me at IBM TJ Watson Research Centre), beginning in the summer of 1991.